aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## SILENT CAMP
 **Topic:** SILENT CAMP
 **Content:** Need some peace and quiet?
 Just before the gate, we created a silent camping area, full of tranquility to enjoy the silence for those who prefer to be away and not too far.
-Please respect your neighbours and don´t bring your boombox as others may stay at Silent Camp to rest and seek tranquility.
+Please respect your neighbours and don´t bring your boombox as others may stay at Silent Camping (Silent Camp) to rest and seek tranquility.